 This research guide was designed to provide you with assistance in citing your sources when writing an academic paper.

-A citation style dictates the information necessary for a citation and how the information is ordered, as well as punctuation and other formatting.
+A citation style dictates which information about a source is included, as well as how it is arranged, punctuated, and formatted.